samdalvai/snowload-calculator/README.md

 Basic framework taken from tutorial [app](https://www.baeldung.com/spring-boot-react-crud)

 # How to run
-To start the Spring Boot API, from the root folder
+To start the Spring Boot API, from the root folder run:

 > mvn spring-boot:run

 Access the API on http://localhost:8080/cities.
 See a complete list of the endpoints in the next [chapter](#api-endpoints).

+As an alternative you can use the docker to run the dockerized version of spring boot with mysql, by running:

+> docker-compose up -d

 # API endpoints